NataliaVanetik/HebrewOffensiveLanguageByTaxonomy/README.md

 Targets 05, 05A, 05B  offensive language aspects (sexism, ableism, etc.)

+Hebrew-abusive_words_by_category.xlsx  The list of abusive words in Hebrew divided into categories according to offensive language aspects (sexism, ableism, etc.).
+The list includes plural and gender forms; some words belong to more than one category.

 If you use this data, please cite:

 Liebeskind, C., Vanetik, N. and Litvak, M., 2023.
 Hebrew offensive language taxonomy and dataset.
 Lodz Papers in Pragmatics, 19(2), pp.325-351.